Pasapalabra: History

 Pasapalabra first aired on Antena 3 in 2000, with Silvia Jato as host.
 Constantino Romero substituted Jato in 2002.
 Jaime Cantizano replaced Jato as host in 2006.

 In 2006, a Pasapalabra jackpot of €2,190,000 became the largest prize ever awarded on a game show in Spain, and the third largest prize ever awarded on a game show in Europe.

 In 2007, Pasapalabra moved to Telecinco with Christian Gálvez as host.
 Pasapalabra aired evenings on Telecinco, Monday through Friday.

 In 2014, Lilit Manukyan of Armenia became the first Pasapalabra jackpot winner whose native language was not Spanish.

 On 2 October 2019, the programme was pulled by Telecinco, following a ruling by the Supreme Court of Spain in favour of ITV Studios in a royalty dispute over the rights to the Pasapalabra format.
 While initially adapted from the British panel game show The Alphabet Game, Mediaset argued that the format had evolved substantially to include elements (such as the endgame) that were not included in the original format, to the point that it believed ITV were no longer entitled to royalties.
 However, the court ruled otherwise.
 Telecinco briefly replaced the programme with its own original format, El tirón, which was also hosted by Gálvez.

 On 19 December 2019, Antena 3 announced that it would revive Pasapalabra.
 Roberto Leal took on hosting duties, with Manel Fuentes filling in for him for two episodes while he was quarantined after contracting COVID-19.

 On 28 February 2021, a special 20th anniversary episode aired with former hosts Silvia Jato and Jaime Cantizano as guest contestants.

 On 1 July 2021, Pablo Díaz won a jackpot of nearly €2,000,000, after a record run of 260 consecutive episodes.

+On 19 May 2026, the Supreme Court of Spain upheld a ruling by the Provincial Court of Barcelona ordering Atresmedia to cease broadcasting the final round El Rosco, after determining that it constituted a work protected by intellectual property rights owned by MC&F Broadcasting Production and Distribution C.V.
+After all remaining episodes featuring El Rosco were broadcast, on 19 June 2026 the show premiered AlaZ as its replacement.
+The final round was eventually sold to Telecinco, which made a new game show, Rueda la letra.